Task 1 / Exercises

 - The form text only could use the template that was given.

-- Word Expression ( Project 1 ): Surprise, Silence, Party, Split, Destroy,
+- Word Expression ( Project 1 ): Surprise, Silence, Party, Split, Destroy, Surprise

 - General Feedback needs to write into google docs.